-But I am afraid that as a result of this reasoning it may be that the generation of Poles born after the WWII will know little or nothing about the medical experiments conducted in German concentration camps on Polish citizens.
-Polish government, in the seventies and eighties, showed complete ignorance when determining the number of Polish victims of the medical experiments.
-Let us hope that the young generation of Poles will not make the same mistake.
+But, I am afraid that as a result of this reasoning it may be that the generation of Poles born after the WWII will know little or nothing about the medical experiments conducted in German concentration camps on Polish citizens.
+Polish government, in the seventies and eighties of the XX-century, showed complete ignorance when determining the number of Polish victims of the medical experiments.
+Let us hope, that the young generation of Poles will not make the same mistake.